 - an association or a non-profit organisation

-- a company or corporation providing services for the public sector or operating in a corresponding sector
+- a company or corporation providing services for the public sector, or in a corresponding sector.

 Can I join JHL even if my employment relationship is not permanent?

 Yes, you can.
 The duration of your employment relationship has no bearing on whether you can join; it can be permanent, for a fixed term or part time.

 Can I be a member of more than one trade union at a time?